Uncategorized

 • Experiential Learning, Uncategorized

-Adding Experiential Learning to a 200-Level Course Project
+Adding Experiential Learning to an Introductory Course

-Adding Experiential Learning to a 200-Level Course Project It can feel overwhelming to add experiential learning to large classes, particularly at the first and second year level of undergraduate learning.
+Summary: Boost engagement and learning by integrating experiential activities into introductory courses.
+Learn how practical experiences enhance academic understanding.
+Date of publishing: October 31, 2023 It can feel overwhelming to add experiential learning to large classes, particularly at the first and second year level of undergraduate learning.
 For Dr. Bob Patrick from the Department of Geography and Planning, the new USask experiential learning cycle helped him revamp a 200-level course project into an authentic learning experience with opportunities for reflection and feedback.
 Dr. Patrick’s course is about measuring sustainable development in cities.
-With a class size of 60 students, he decided to make this learning adventure more engaging by making experiential learning explicit and bringing the world into his classroom.
-Here’s how he did it: Empowering…
+With a class size of 60 students, he decided to make this learning adventure more engaging by making…

 • Uncategorized